ca0v/svelte-lab/README.md

 * FTR: allow audio to be recorded and saved to local storage or service
 * DGN: cell transforms belong in configuration
 * DGN: drag-drop should be handled by HexagonSpiral not SvgImage
+* DGN: refactor...code is everywhere, filenames are misleading
+* FIX: hover frame should match clippath